cmencar/py4jfml/README.md

   	$ pip install .

-  3. Finally, you need to run setup.py to update PYTHONPATHs and dependencies in python3:
+  3. Finally, you need to run setup.py to update PYTHONPATHs and dependencies in python3.
+  You should do this every time you edit file setup.py:

   	$ sudo python3 setup.py develop

-     You should run the last command every time you edit file setup.py.